Julie-folkerts/Home_assignment_programmingcourse/README.md

 Welcome to my project **Psychosis in MRI**.<br />
 My name is Julie Folkerts.<br />
-Date of completion: 03-12-2025.<br />
+Date of completion: 02-12-2025.<br />
 Link to the Neurosynth page on psychosis: https://neurosynth.org/locations/0_0_0_6/

 This repository contains the code and analysis of my home assignment for the programming course.
 This project is about creating Python code to visualize fMRI data on a self-selected topic, in my case psychosis.
-By using the data from https://neurosynth.org/ I created a functional connectivity statisitical map and a histogram of voxel intensities of the fMRI scans on psyschosis.
+By using the data from https://neurosynth.org/ I created a functional connectivity statisitical map and a histogram of voxel intensities of the MRI scans on psyschosis.

 Tale of contents:
 1. **Data used**